This post may contain affiliate links. Please read our disclosure policy.

 Slow Cooker Lasagna is easy to prep and full of comforting meat, sauce, and cheese.
 The best part is you don’t even have to boil the noodles first!

 Slow Cooker Lasagna is as delicious as baking it, but it’s hands-off, and you don’t have to take time to boil the noodles so assembling it is a breeze.
-Serve it with a side of roasted zucchini, a garden salad, and some garlic knots.
+Serve it with a side of roasted zucchini, a copycat Olive Garden Salad, and some garlic knots.